-CHS’ Pet Wellness Clinic days, held in Norwich the past four summers, are expanding to additional cities and will serve pets of senior citizens who face difficulty in affording or accessing veterinary care.
-The clinics help keep pets in homes even when their owners face challenges, so that they don’t land in a shelter.
+The pop-up clinics serve pets of families who face difficulty in affording or accessing veterinary care.
+The effort allows pets to keep their homes—even when their owners face challenges—so that they don’t land in a shelter.

-Each clinic sets up for one day in a central location, like senior centers, low-income housing, and other community buildings.
-The program will provide owned pets with free wellness exams, vaccines, weigh-ins, nail trims, preventative care, pet food and supplies.
+Each CHS clinic sets up for one day in a central location, like senior centers, low-income housing, and other community buildings.
+The program provides pets with free wellness exams, vaccines, weigh-ins, nail trims, preventative care, pet food and supplies.

 With the cost of veterinary care continually rising, CHS has made a strategic commitment to delivering free and reduced-fee veterinary care to pets at greatest risk for losing their families if a medical crisis were to come up.